 Timber formwork is considered to be one of the oldest and most conventional types of formwork.
 Despite being one of the oldest in its category, it is widely used till date as it is considered to be one of the most flexible and low-cost materials.
 One of the major reason timber forms are widely used is that it is a low-cost material and also lightweight as compared to steel.

-iii) Because of its flexible nature, it is more preferred as it is easy to customize in terms of size.
+- Because of its flexible nature, it is preferred as it is easy to customize in terms of size.

-i) Because of lower cost, it can be used in lesser repetitions (8-10 times) as compared to steel and plywood formwork.
+- Because of its lower cost, it can be used in lesser repetitions (8-10 times) as compared to steel and plywood formwork.

-ii) Timber attracts termite and hence they can damage the wooden sheets.
+- Timber attracts termites and hence they can damage the wooden sheets.
 So to prevent termites, the sheets shall be coated with an anti-termite coating chemical.

 2. Plywood Formwork

-iii) If proper care of plywood forms is not taken at the time of installation or stripping, it may get damaged.
+- It may get damaged if proper care of plywood forms is not taken at the time of installation or stripping.

 3. Steel Formwork